-Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based The City has launched its TBRA program using HOME funds to provide Rental Assistance assistance to eligible households with one-time security deposit and (TBRA) utility deposit assistance when moving into a new housing unit.
-Many low- to moderate-income households live paycheck to paycheck and therefore find it difficult to come up with the funds for a deposit advance in order to move into a new unit.
-Therefore, this program aims to mitigate this barrier by providing assistance in the form of a grant that will be paid directly to the landlord.
-TBRA for Non- The City's security and utility deposit TBRA program is administered using Homeless Special HOME funds.
-For this program, the City has established the following Needs preferences: 1.
+Housing Type the use of funds available for housing type Tenant Based The City has launched its TBRA program using HOME funds to proval assistance to eligible households with one-time security deposit a Rental Assistance assistance to eligible households with one-time security deposit a (TBRA) utility deposit assistance when moving into a new housing unit.
+Ma low- to moderate-income households live paycheck to paycheck a therefore find it difficult to come up with the funds for a deposit advar in order to move into a new unit.
+Therefore, this program aims mitigate this barrier by providing assistance in the form of a grant the at will be paid directly to the landlord.
+TBRA for Non- The City's security and utility deposit TBRA program is administered us Homeless Special HOME funds.
+For this program, the City has established the follow ng Needs preferences: 1.
 Current City of Orange resident with intention of remaining in the City of Orange; 2.
 Families with children; 3.
-3. Veterans with honorable discharge; and 4.
-4. Elderly as defined by retirement or social security requirements.
-The City recognizes that special needs populations such as veterans and the elderly are more susceptible to fair housing discrimination and barriers, and therefore always seeks to provide comprehensive services and assistance that properly address community needs.
-New Unit According to the City's 2021 - 2029 Housing Element, the City's Regional Production Housing Needs Allocation for the current planning period is 2,265.
-This includes 677 moderate income units and 1,588 above moderate income units.
-The City expects to fulfill the housing unit requirements through a combination of existing residentially zoned areas and certain mixed-use zones within the community.
-Additionally, an estimated 103 accessory B 1 1 1111 11 dwelling units (ADUs) are projected to be developed.
-Rehabilitation The rehabilitations of housing units depends on contractor costs and A material costs.
-Acquisition, The acquisition and preservation depends on land costs and demand for including housing. preservation
+Veterans with honorable discharge; and 4.
+Elderly as defined by retirement or social secu ity requirements.
+The City recognizes that special needs populations such as veterans a the elderly are more susceptible to fair housing discrimination a barriers, and therefore always seeks to provide comprehensive servi es and assistance that properly address community needs.
+New Unit According to the City's 2021 - 2029 Housing Element, the City's Regio l New Unit According to the City's 2021 - 2029 Housing Element, the City's Regio Housing Needs Allocation for the current planning period is 2,265.
+T includes 677 moderate income units and 1,588 above moderate-income units.
+The City expects to fulfill the housing unit requirements through combination of existing residentially zoned areas and certain mixed- zones within the community.
+Additionally, an estimated 103 accessed dwelling units (ADUs) are projected to be developed. 'ı y Rehabilitation The rehabilitations of housing units depend on contractor costs and material costs.
+Acquisition, The acquisition and preservation depend on land costs and demand or including housing. preservation